-The Maricopa County Air Quality Department's (MCAQD) Emissions Inventory (EI) Unit collects, reviews, stores and manages stationary source air pollution emissions data for sources in Maricopa County.
-The EI Unit also collects emission fees from Title V sources and provides data to county, state and federal agencies.
+The Maricopa County Air Quality Department (MCAQD) Emissions Inventory (EI) unit collects, reviews, stores, and manages air pollution emissions data for stationary sources in Maricopa County.
+The EI unit also collects emission fees from Title V sources and provides data to county, state, and federal agencies.

-Annual emissions inventories serve a number of purposes:
+Annual emissions inventory reports serve a number of purposes:

-- They help determine a source's compliance with its air quality permit conditions as well as Maricopa County rules and regulations.
+They help determine a facility's compliance with its air quality permit conditions as well as Maricopa County rules and regulations.

-- They help identify pollutant sources that may need new or additional controls, and thus provide a basis for improved air pollution control strategies.
+They help identify pollutant sources that may need new or additional controls, providing a basis for improved air pollution control strategies.

-- They also provide a means of assessing progress in achieving reductions from existing controls.
+They provide a means of assessing progress in achieving reductions from existing controls.

-- They provide the basis for determining annual emission fees from Title V sources.
+They provide the basis for determining annual emission fees for Title V sources facilities.